kelseyhightower/kubernetes-the-hard-way/docs/02-client-tools.md

 sudo mv cfssl cfssljson /usr/local/bin/
 ```

-Some OS X users may experience problems using the pre-built binaries in which case [Homebrew](https://brew.sh) might be a better option:
+Some macOS users may experience problems using the pre-built binaries in which case [Homebrew](https://brew.sh) might be a better option:

 ```
 brew install cfssl